SebastianRiechert/npm1-training/README.md

 ```

 ## Data
-The images required for training are released under KAGGLELINK.
+The images required for training are released under https://www.kaggle.com/sebastianriechert/bone-marrow-slides-for-leukemia-prediction

 ## Training
 Train a single model using default parameters.
 Training 50 epochs takes 40 minutes on the specified hardware.